domarp-j/react-testing/PITCHME.md

 - What React best practices can we follow to make testing easier?
 - What mentality should we have when we approach testing with React?
-- How should we balance **unit tests**, **"integration tests"**, and **end-to-end tests**?
+- How should we balance **unit tests**, **"integration" tests**, and **end-to-end tests**?

 Note:
-"Integration test" in quotes because it's definition is super vague.
+"Integration  " in quotes because it's definition is super vague, esp in React.
+It could mean integration between components or integration with external systems.

 ---

 ### Testing in JavaScript and React Isn't Easy

 - Async behavior (i.e. promises)
-- The inherent complexity with user interfaces
+- The inherent complexity of user interfaces
-- Mocking external calls
+- Handling external calls with mocks
 - Complex component composition/hierarchy (something in our control)

 Note:
 - It's just not as simple as the "black-box" testing scenarios in our Rails code.
 - How we compose our components will determine whether our tests are simple or complex

----
++++

 ### So How Can We Make Testing Easier?

-- Follow a few simple React best practices
+- Understand how we can distinguish "smart" and "dumb" components
 - Understand our testing tools
 - Use the right tools for specific testing scenarios
-- **Prefer overall behavior over focused logic**
+- **Prefer testing behavior over focused logic**

 Note:
 That last point is applicable to all testing, not just JS/React